Symmetry of the phonon landscape across the duality boundary of twisted kagomes lattices

-Moreover, since the frequencies in the phonon spectra are normalized by $\omega_{0R}$, which follows the jump from $L$ to $L'$, the phonon correspondence is compromised across the interface.
-In order to compensate for this jump and preserve duality conditions across the interface, we need to correct the properties of lattice 2.
-Since $\omega_{0R} \propto 1/L\sqrt{E/\rho}$, this can be achieved by choosing the material properties of lattice 2 such that $(E/\rho)'/(E/\rho)=(L'/L)^2$.
+Moreover, since the frequencies in the band diagrams are normalized by $\omega_{0R}$, which reflects the jump from $L$ to $L'$, the phonon correspondence is compromised across the interface.
+In order to compensate for this jump and preserve the phonons across the interface, we need to correct the material properties of lattice 2.
+Since $\omega_{0R} \propto 1/L\sqrt{E/\rho}$, this can be achieved by simply enforcing $(E/\rho)'/(E/\rho)=(L'/L)^2$.
 We consider now a domain comprising two dual subdomains, as shown in Fig.~\ref{Wavefields_Rods}(a).
-A force excitation, in the form of a 5-cycle tone burst, is applied at the center of the domain perpendicular to the interface.
-In Fig.~\ref{Wavefields_Rods}(b) we show how the selected frequencies intersect the matching band diagrams of the dual configurations.
-At $\Omega=0.125$, we expect nearly-isotropic propagation while, at $\Omega=0.25$, the behavior is highly directional.
-In Fig.~\ref{Wavefields_Rods}(c) we compare the iso-frequency contour lines for the dual lattices (assuming non-rotated cells of size $L$ for both).
-We confirm that the inherent directivity landscape is rotated between the two by precisely $\alpha$.
-This directional mismatch is automatically compensated by the rotation operation performed while stitching the lattices.
-Two snapshots of the wavefields are shown in Fig.~\ref{Wavefields_Rods}(d) and (e).
-Both wavefields are found to have matching characteristics across the interface.
-This result shows that we can design geometrically heterogeneous, yet functionally homogeneous domains by stitching dual kagome configurations.
-The strategy, however, requires a multi-material design with specific tailoring requirements.
+A 5-cycle tone burst excitation is applied at the center, perpendicular to the interface.
+In Fig.~\ref{Wavefields_Rods}(b) we show how the selected frequencies intersect the matching band diagrams of the dual configurations, predicting nearly-isotropic propagation at $\Omega=0.125$ and highly directional behavior at $\Omega=0.25$.
+In Fig.~\ref{Wavefields_Rods}(c) we compare the iso-frequency contour lines of the lowest acoustic mode for the dual lattices.
+We confirm that the inherent directivity landscapes are rotated by precisely $\alpha$.
+This directional mismatch is automatically compensated by the rotation operation performed while stitching the subdomains.
+Two snapshots of the resulting wavefields are shown in Fig.~\ref{Wavefields_Rods}(d) and (e).
+Remarkably, both wavefields display matching characteristics across the interface.
+This result suggests that, by stitching dual kagome configurations with properly tailored material properties, it is possible to design lattices that are at once geometrically heterogeneous and dynamically homogeneous.